-Thomas D. Jones, PhD, is a scientist, author, pilot, and veteran NASA astronaut.
+Thomas D. Jones, PhD, is a veteran NASA astronaut, scientist, author, pilot, and speaker.
 In more than eleven years with NASA, he flew on four space shuttle missions to Earth orbit.
-On his last flight, Dr. Jones led three spacewalks to install the centerpiece of the International Space Station, the American Destiny laboratory.
+In 2001, Dr. Jones led three spacewalks to install the centerpiece of the International Space Station, the American Destiny laboratory.
 He has spent fifty-three days working and living in space.

-After graduation from the Air Force Academy, Tom piloted B-52D strategic bombers, earned a doctorate in planetary sciences from the University of Arizona, studied asteroids for NASA, engineered intelligence-gathering systems for the CIA, and helped NASA develop advanced mission concepts to explore the solar system.
+After graduation from the Air Force Academy, Tom piloted B-52D strategic bombers, earned a doctorate in planetary sciences from the University of Arizona, studied asteroids and robotic exploration missions for NASA, and engineered intelligence-gathering systems for the CIA.

 Dr. Jones' awards include the NASA Distinguished Service Medal, four NASA Space Flight Medals, the NASA Exceptional Service award, the NASA Outstanding Leadership Medal, the NASA Exceptional Public Service award, Phi Beta Kappa, the Air Force Commendation Medal, and Distinguished Eagle Scout.
-The Main Belt asteroid 1082 TomJones is named in his honor.
+Asteroid 1082 TomJones is named in his honor.
 In 2018, Tom was inducted into the U.S. Astronaut Hall of Fame.

 Tom served on the NASA Advisory Council and the board of the Association of Space Explorers and is a board member for the Astronauts Memorial Foundation.
-As an aerospace and science consultant, he focuses on the future direction of human space exploration, uses of asteroid and space resources, and planetary defense.
-A frequent public speaker, he appears often on TV and radio with expert commentary on science and space flight.
+He consults on the future direction of human space exploration, uses of asteroid and space resources, and planetary defense.
+A frequent public speaker, he is often seen on-air delivering expert commentary on science and space flight.